 How Obama’s Presidency Impacted the U.S. Housing Market

 As real estate values collapsed in many cities across the country, and most people were too scared or too broke to buy, brave real estate investors eventually started to come back into the market to buy these distressed assets with cash.
-About that time, Warren Buffet said in a CNBC interview that he’d buy a few hundred thousand homes if he had a way to manage them.
+At that time, Warren Buffet said in a CNBC interview that he’d buy a few hundred thousand homes if he had a way to manage them.

 That did it.
-Suddenly hedge funds from Wall Street paid attention and started buying foreclosures and putting them on the market as rentals.
+Suddenly, hedge funds from Wall Street paid attention and started buying foreclosures and putting them on the market as rentals.
 They figured out how to manage them.

 By 2012, there was a buying frenzy of home buyers competing against Wall Street.
 Home values increased.
 Negative equity, foreclosures, liquidity and insolvency started to reverse and head in a positive direction.